Updated October 2024

 As with other physical and medical examinations, you should only ask job applicants to take a drug test after you make a conditional offer.
 You’ll need to adhere to state rules about drug tests, and you should take into account any ADA requirements for the candidate.

-Pre-employment testing speeds up the time it takes to find the best job candidates.
+Pre-employment testing can speed up the time it takes to find the best job candidates.
 When all of your candidates take one or two tests, you can narrow down the applicant pool before carrying out screening interviews or full interviews.

 We all have unconscious biases, and pre-employment tests can help reduce them.
 The test data is objective and makes it easy to compare one candidate against another.
 If an unsuccessful candidate challenges your hiring decision, the test data can help you make it clear why they weren’t chosen.